lenkakt/zephyr-os-labs/README.md

 ## Target audience

-Our primary target audience are students of Computer Science in the 2nd year of university study; we assume basic knowledge of the Linux OS environment and command line, as well as basic knowledge of C and C++.
+Our primary target audience is students of Computer Science in the 2nd year of university study; we assume basic knowledge of the Linux OS environment and command line, as well as basic knowledge of C and C++.

 ## Host operating systems